8 Ways to Celebrate Work Anniversaries & Service Milestones

 Want to give something a little less generic and a little more special?
 Make a custom T-shirt, mug, water bottle, or another item for the employee.
 Get it monogrammed or include a funny, inside joke on it.

 Recognition is so important at the workplace.
-Data from the Society for Human Resource Management shows that 79% of employees feel that recognition encourages them to work harder.
+Data from the Society for Human Resource ManagementOpens in a new tab shows that 79% of employees feel that recognition encourages them to work harder.
 Offer formal, public recognition for an employee on their work anniversary.
-Detail all the reasons you're grateful to have them on the team.
+Detail all the reasons you're grateful to have them on the team through a thoughtful work anniversary message.

 This study from DeloitteOpens in a new tab reveals that 85% of professionals want to hear "Thank you" in daily interactions.
 Sometimes, a simple "Thank you" goes a long way.